 Note: The homemade red sauce is made with zero point foods but it’s blended into a sauce.
 If you are eating multiple portions of these healthy beef enchiladas you may wish to calculate and count the points for the sauce.
 In one serving, I don’t think it’s enough to count for points!

 How do I lower the points in these healthy enchiladas?

 I don’t think that this recipe requires much tweaking to be honest.
-It’s a generous portion for 7 Freestyle Smart Points.
+It’s a generous portion for the points.
 That being said, there are always things you can do to lighten up the points.

 The first thing I’d suggest is using shredded chicken…obviously that takes away the “beef” part of these beef enchiladas but that’s a really quick and easy way to reduce your points.

 Second, find a fat free cheese.
 Kraft makes a good one that’s usually available at Walmart!
 It’ll help lower your points as well.

 Finally, cut back on the number of tortillas.
 You can have the same amount of filling in fewer tortillas for a more point friendly option!
 If you make this as a casserole it’s an easy way to cut down on points without sacrificing flavor and texture!

 Can I meal prep with these Weight Watchers enchiladas?

 Yes you definitely can!
 These Weight Watchers enchiladas keep really well in the fridge.
 They reheat nicely and make a great recipe for lunches.